meteor/meteor/source/api/tracker.md

 {% apibox "Tracker.inFlush" %}

-This value indicates, wether a flush is in progress or not.
+This value indicates, whether a flush is in progress or not.

 {% apibox "Tracker.currentComputation" %}